Overview

 China’s Waiting Child adoption program

-In the waiting children program boys and girls age 1-14 with minor to severe special needs, are available for adoption.
+In the waiting children program, boys and girls age 1-14 with minor to severe special needs, are available for adoption.
 Adoptive parents can expect a 12 – 24 month process from application to picking up your child in China.
 The time frame varies greatly, depending on the age and special need of the child you adopt.
 The wait time for a match with a younger and more minor special needs child will be longer.

 There are many children that are waiting right now for a family to bring them home.
-Click on the link below to view some of these children.

-The adoption process in China
+The Adoption Process in China

 Small World walks with you through the entire process of your adoption.
 You will complete a home study, a dossier, immigration forms with USCIS, and then travel to China.
 Small World employees will communicate clearly what needs to be completed from home study through travel.